Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-10-03-applying-fastai-best-practices-to-a-kaggle-competition.md

 Can we detect fraud from customer transactions?
 Lessons from my first competition.

-Link to the notebook: https://github.com/Julienbeaulieu/fraud-detection-kaggle-competition.
+Link to the notebook [on GitHub](https://github.com/Julienbeaulieu/fraud-detection-kaggle-competition).

 # 1. Motivation